novoalab/SeqTagger/README.md

 Pryszcz LP*#, Diensthuber G*, Llovera L,  Medina R, Delgado-Tejedor A, Cozzuto L, Ponomarenko J and Novoa EM#.
 [**Rapid and accurate demultiplexing of direct RNA nanopore sequencing datasets with SeqTagger**](https://doi.org/10.1101/gr.279290.124).
 Genome Research 2025

+LPP, GD and EMN have filed patent applications (EP24382340 and EP24383144) based on this work at the European Patent Office.